LLNL/axom/src/axom/multimat/docs/sphinx/multimat_field_concepts.rst

 Fields are data that are defined over a mesh, typically with one or more values per cell.
 Fields can be scalar, indicating 1-component per cell - or they can contain multiple components as with vector data (2+ components per cell).
-This section talks about important MultiMat field concepts that determine where field live on the mesh and how field data are organized in memory.
+This section talks about important MultiMat field concepts that determine where fields live on the mesh and how their data are organized in memory.

 #######################
 Field Mapping
 #######################

-MultiMat is associated with a mesh divided into cells and the mesh has materials that may further subdivide cells in the mesh.
-MultiMat includes the concept of field mapping, which is where on the mesh the field data live.
+MultiMat is associates materials with cells in a mesh, possibly subdividing cells.
+MultiMat includes the concept of field *mapping*, which is where on the mesh the field data live.
 Fields can be defined over the cells, which is how most simulations think about cell-centered fields.
-With MultiMat, fields can also be defined over the materials or over all of the cells/materials, allowing fields to have data values for each material in a zone.
+With MultiMat, fields can also be defined over the materials, allowing for compact storage of material-level data.
+Fields can also be defined over the cells/material pairs from the Cell-Material Relation (CMR), allowing fields to have data values for each material in a cell.

 .. figure:: figures/mapping.png
    :figwidth: 800px